BMKCloud Log in

 Service Advantages

-● Isolation-free and rapid identification of microbial composition in environmental samples
+● Isolation-free: and rapid identification of microbial composition in environmental samples.

-● High resolution in low-abundant components in environmental samples
+● High resolution: in low-abundant components in environmental samples.

-● Applicable to diverse microbial community studies
+● Widely applicable: to diverse microbial community studies.

 Service Specifications